Grand Teton Cellar Reserve Pursuit Of Hoppiness

 As is traditional, and like all of our Cellar Reserve beers, Pursuit of Hoppiness is bottle-conditioned so it will age well if properly stored.
 Because hop flavor and bitterness diminish with time, though, we recommend you drink this one fresh.
 The yeast in the bottle provides earthy, nutty flavor and is rich in B vitamins.
 It can be swirled and poured into the glass, or the beer can be decanted carefully off the yeast, according to the drinker’s preference.

-Available near Fairfield, Connecticut
+Available near Cambridge, Massachusetts

 Heads up!
 Grand Teton Cellar Reserve Pursuit Of Hoppiness may not be available near you.
 Follow this beer to get notified when it's available nearby, try searching in a different area, or discover some similar beer.